-Classwork: MyMathLab will be used in this course.
-Classwork is expected to be done daily.
-Written assignments and may also be given as necessary where long-form answers are required.
+Homework: MyMathLab will be used in this course.
+Homework is expected to be done daily.
+Written assignments may also be given as necessary where long-form answers are required.
 Any long-form answers must have all work shown in an organized fashion, and all answers must be given in complete, grammatically correct sentences that convey a logical thought process and answer the question or address the issue.
 Late work is not accepted.
-The online work is NOT optional.
-Your online work grade will be a part of your grade for the semester.
-You are expected to either print out each homework assignment or copy down and keep the problems in a folder.
-You are also expected to keep all of your work (problems, work, and answers) organized and neat in your class binder/folder.
-I fully encourage you to print out your work if necessary.
+The online homework is NOT optional.
+Your online homework grade will be your homework grade for the semester.
+I will drop approximately 3 homework grades at the end of the semester.
+You are expected to either print out each homework assignment or copy down the problems in a spiral.
+You are also expected to keep all of your homework (problem, work, and boxed answers) organized and neat in your class binder/folder/spiral. you may bring a laptop or tablet to work on your homework.
+However, I fully encourage you to print out your homework anyway prior to coming to class every day.
+This is for two main reasons: First, if the internet is running slow or is down, you still need access to your homework.
+Second, if we finish a lecture early one day, you will be given time to work on homework.

-Follow these steps for a painless registration procedure.
+Follow these steps for a painless registration procedure:

-Before you start, you will need to go to https://pi.pearsoned.com/v1
+Before you start, you will need: